 Once the Monolith was finished, Leech's new interest in construction took her outdoors, painting at a travel easel.
 She is now actively following numerous building projects that are dramatically changing the cityscape, such as Hudson Yards, Billionaire’s Row on West 57th Street, the new MoMA tower on 53rd Street, and One Vanderbilt rising next to Grand Central Station.

-I work from the same vantage points multiple times over months and years.
-It is the in-between building stages that capture my imagination.
-It has been an incredible journey to chronicle these impossibly tall buildings as they rise from holes in the ground, surrounded and crowned by towering cranes.
-I stand at street level, dwarfed by massive forms, striving to capture the light and weather as they change endlessly across a mountainous architectural landscape where each time I come back the structures have changed!
+Leech works from the same vantage points multiple times over months and years.
+It is the in-between building stages that capture her imagination.
+"It has been an incredible journey to chronicle these impossibly tall buildings as they rise from holes in the ground, surrounded and crowned by towering cranes.
+I stand at street level, dwarfed by massive forms, striving to capture the light and weather as they change endlessly across a mountainous architectural landscape where each time I come back the structures have changed!"

-Gwyneth Leech holds degrees from the University of Pennsylvania, Philadelphia, PA, and Edinburgh College of Art, Edinburgh, UK.
-The recipient of numerous awards and grants, including a Hell’s Kitchen Foundation Grant, several Scottish Arts Council awards, an Elizabeth Greenshields Memorial Award and a Thouron Fellowship, Leech’s artwork resides in private and public collections.
+Leech holds a BA from the University of Pennsylvania, Philadelphia, PA, and a BFA and Post Graduate Degree from Edinburgh College of Art, Edinburgh, UK.
+The recipient of numerous awards and grants, including a Hell’s Kitchen Foundation Grant, several Scottish Arts Council awards, and a Thouron British/American Exchange Fellowship, Leech’s artwork resides in private and public collections.
 Recent corporate acquisitions include Brookfield, Cimolai, Despé Italia, Metropolitan Walters,

 NYC Constructors/Banker Steel, Sciame LLC, SL Green Realty and Stonebridge Inc.

 To view a full resume click HERE.